isomerpages/govtech-stp/_atp-china/01a-atp-requirements-and-process.md

 #### Pre-Departure

 Prior to departing for Singapore, a visitor holding an Air Travel Pass must:
-- Remain in mainland China in the last 14 consecutive days before departing for Singapore;
+- Remain in Mainland China in the last 14 consecutive days before departing for Singapore;
 - Monitor his/her health status before departure;
 - Book an accommodation in Singapore to serve out his/her isolation period for 1-2 days while waiting for his/her post-arrival COVID-19 polymerase chain reaction (PCR) test result<sup>1</sup>.
 The accommodation<sup>2</sup> must be non-residential and must be an individual room with an attached toilet;
 - Check that his/her mobile device is compatible<sup>3</sup> with the TraceTogether app and [download](https://www.tracetogether.gov.sg/) it on his/her mobile device<sup>4</sup>, register his/her mobile number and personal details on the app; and